-Reaching to an altitude of 2,800 metres, temperatures in the park can be cold, particularly in winter (June), snowfall is not unusual in the highest parts.
+Reaching an altitude of 2,800 metres, temperatures in the park can be cold, particularly in winter (June) and snowfall is not unusual in the highest parts.

 Visited by very few international tourists, you can go a full day hiking without passing another person on the trails in this wild and beautiful National Park.
-3-4 hours by bus from Rio.
+It can be reached in around 3-4 hours if you’re travelling by bus from Rio.

 When it comes to day trips from Rio, this is arguably one of the most popular.
 Located north of the popular escape Arraial do Cabo, Cabo Frio is a haven for water enthusiasts.
 Its choppy waves make it a hub for both surfing and kite surfing.

 As well as being a trendy surf spot, Cabo Frio also boasts an incredible blend of new and old.
 Passagem is the oldest neighbourhood in the city – look out for pretty cobbled streets featuring whitewashed colonial houses.